novasamatech/parity-signer/docs/src/about/FAQ.md

 Parity verifies and publishes recent metadata versions on [Metadata Update Portal](https://metadata.parity.io/).
 With off-the-shelf Signer you can scan one of the multipart QR–"movies" same way you scan transaction QR:\
 in Signer open scanner, scan the QR for the respective network and accept new metadata.

-Currently [Metadata Update Portal](https://metadata.parity.io/) follows Polkadot, Kusama and Westend networks.
-But we are open for collaboration with participants of other networks and we are eager to explore more decentralised way of publishing verified metadata.
+Currently [Metadata Update Portal](https://metadata.parity.io/) follows Polkadot, Kusama and Westend network metadata updates.
+Parity is open for collaboration with participants of other networks and is currently exploring safe and more decentralised ways of publishing verified metadata.

 If you want to update networks that you've added manually, please follow the [Add Metadata](../tutorials/Add-New-Network.md#add-network-metadata) steps in [Add New Network](../tutorials/Add-New-Network.md) guide.